joinpursuit/capstone/presentation-prep/README.md

 ## Getting Started

-[Copy This Deck](https://docs.google.com/presentation/d/1qXb3uDrNxSmzV5vTvHsLBptH0cKqL9Dy4QfyDILsFlM/edit#slide=id.g6c1b6be0e1_0_0).
+You will need to create the following resources and submit them for demo day so that the team running the event can compile everything and have it available for the event.

+- [Copy this demo script template]([https://docs.google.com/document/d/1_X4-JCg2YglDaWIxCB2p_XRJLffN2XYp05Gq7Kxw1NE/edit](https://docs.google.com/document/d/1GfQLWbsKBKP5hN3tDrQu6d7l85Lq8xEzX9Te9vQoUtE/edit)), fill it out as you build out your presentation.
+    - Everything in orange should be updated to be specific to your app.
+    - Copy the transition and feature rows as many times needed.
+The number of features should also be increased/decreased to align with your presentation.

+  - [Here is an example of a completed script](https://docs.google.com/document/d/1_X4-JCg2YglDaWIxCB2p_XRJLffN2XYp05Gq7Kxw1NE/edit).
+Notice the level of detail in both the left and right columns.

+  - [Copy this deck](https://docs.google.com/presentation/d/1qXb3uDrNxSmzV5vTvHsLBptH0cKqL9Dy4QfyDILsFlM/edit#slide=id.g6c1b6be0e1_0_0).
 As described in the slide deck itself, you should work with your group to improve the design of the slide deck while keeping the general structure the same.

 ## Timing